LouiseMerle/Assignment_1_GEO1001/README.md

 Louise Spekking
 4256778

 This script will visualize analysis on the data collected from 5 heat stress sensors placed Rijsenberg, the Netherlands, during the summer of 2020.
 The sensors are Kestrel 5400 and their specs are included within the repository.

+Tables  and figures displayed in the command line ultility will all be saved as csv or PNG files in the root folder.

 Follow the following steps to execute this code: